A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Numerical results and discussions

-It is crucial to accurately predict the hypersonic bottom flow for near-space vehicles, particularly when Reaction Control System (RCS) is installed on the bottom of some vehicles.
-Also, it is essential to evaluate the effectiveness of the RCS and the reach of the jet's effects.
-The current approach evaluates the effectiveness for the high supersonic dilute expansion flow by simulating the hypersonic flow over a blunt wedge with reference to the configuration in the literature \cite{jiang2019implicit}.
-Fig. \ref{fig16} presents the geometry of the blunt wedge, which has a length of $L$=120 mm, a head radius of $R$=20 mm, a bottom height of $H$=74.72 mm, and a body slope of $\theta$=10°.
-A VHS model with argon as the working gas is used here.
-Meanwhile, the $Ma$ number of freestream is 8.1, the angle of attack is 0°, the temperature is 189 K (equivalent to an altitude of 85 Km), the wall temperature is 273 K, and the $Kn$ number with $R$ and $H$ as the characteristic length is 0.338 and 0.090, respectively.
-In this simulation, the unstructured physical mesh has 11905 cells, and the unstructured velocity mesh has 3056 cells, as shown in Figs. \ref{fig17a} and \ref{fig17b}, respectively.
+To further showcase the performance of the current GSI algorithm in hypersonic non-equilibrium flows, we simulate dilute expansion flow over a blunt wedge, referencing a configuration from the literature \cite{jiang2019implicit}.
+Fig. \ref{fig16} depicts the geometry of the blunt wedge, characterized by a length of $L$ = 120 mm, a head radius of $R$ = 20 mm, a bottom height of $H$ = 74.72 mm, and a body slope of $\theta$ = 10 degrees.
+Argon is employed as the working gas, and the VHS molecular model with $\omega$ = 0.81 is utilized.
+The freestream parameters include a Mach number of $Ma$ = 8.1, a temperature of $T_{\infty}$ = 189 K (equivalent to an altitude of 85 Km), and an angle of attack (AOA) of 0 degrees.
+The surface temperature is maintained at 273 K, and the Knudsen numbers with $R$ and $H$ as characteristic lengths are 0.338 and 0.090, respectively.
+For this simulation, the unstructured physical mesh comprises 14790 cells, while the unstructured velocity mesh consists of 3056 cells, as illustrated in Figs. \ref{fig17a} and \ref{fig17b}, respectively.
+The HFL of the mesh on the surface of the blunt wedge is set at 0.147 mm.